Rugrats: Live action film

 In 2005, Paramount Home Entertainment released all four episodes of Rugrats Pre-School Daze on the DVDs for the Rugrats: Tales from the Crib movies.
 The first two were released on the Snow White DVD, while the last two were on the one for Three Jacks and a Beanstalk.
 The series was once available on the iTunes Store and Amazon Instant Video, but the episodes were later removed from both platforms.
 All episodes are available on Hulu.
-Variety's Brian Steinberg felt that the show's concept could be retooled as part of a Rugrats reboot, where the baby protagonists would be shown in preschool and Angelica in kindergarten.
+Variety's Brian Steinberg felt that the series' concept could be retooled as part of a Rugrats reboot, where the baby protagonists would be shown in preschool and Angelica in kindergarten.
+On May 14, 2020, it was announced that the reboot was delayed until 2021. it was announced that Nickelodeon had given a series order to a 26-episode revival of the series, executive produced by Klasky, Csupó, and Germain.

-On July 16, 2018, it was announced that Nickelodeon had given a series order to a 26-episode revival of the series, executive produced by Klasky, Csupó, and Germain.
-It was further announced that Paramount Pictures had greenlit a live-action/CGI hybrid feature film which was last set for a January 29, 2021 release date.
-Originally, it had been set for a November 13, 2020 release, and then was pushed back, with Clifford the Big Red Dog taking its old slot.
-But on November 12, 2019, the live-action/CGI hybrid film was removed from Paramount's release schedule.
-On May 14, 2020, it was announced that the reboot was delayed until 2021.
 The reboot premiered on Paramount+ on May 27, 2021.
 The reboot also began airing on Nickelodeon on August 20, 2021.